Pleven: Prehistory and antiquity

-Numerous archaeological findings, among them the Nikolaevo treasure found in Bulgaria, evidence for the rich culture of the Thracians, who inhabited the area for thousands of years.
+Numerous archaeological findings, among them the Nikolaevo treasure found in Bulgaria, evidence the rich culture of the Thracians, who inhabited the area for thousands of years.

 In the beginning of the new era, the region became part of the Roman province of Moesia, and a road station called Storgosia arose near present-day Pleven on the road from Oescus (near modern Gigen) to Philippopolis (now Plovdiv).
 It later evolved into a fortress.
 One of the most valued archaeological monuments in Bulgaria from the period is the Early Christian basilica from the fourth century discovered near the modern city.